AlessandroBoglioli/Galaxy-Trucker/README.md

 # Software Engineering Project - 2024-2025

+## ⚠️ __Attention__: The files in the resources directory have been deleted as they were provided under a license agreement

 ![alt text](resources/readme/images/readme_header_image.jpg)
 This project __Galaxy Trucker__ is a video game inspired by the board game of the same name, where players take on the role of spaceship captains who must build, manage, and pilot their ships through a dangerous and unpredictable galaxy.
 The goal is to transport valuable cargo, survive threats such as asteroids, pirates, and aliens, and reach the destination with the ship as intact as possible.